freedomsky11/learning-typescript-demo/README.md

-# this project use fo practice typescript
+# this project use for practice typescript